Apply for a Blue Badge

 Application form C (PDF) is for anyone with a diagnosed mental disorder and/or cognitive impairment.
 Only those most in need will be eligible.
 This is defined as:

 - People, who as a result of a diagnosed mental disorder or cognitive impairment, have no awareness of danger from traffic and are likely to compromise their safety, or the safety of others.

 Or hand it in to any Midlothian library.

 Send it with:

 - 1 passport-style photograph

 Organisations wishing to apply for a group Blue Badge should apply online and ensure they answer all the assessment questions.

 There is a £20 fee for a Blue Badge.
 After we receive your application, we will call you for payment by credit/debit card.
 Do not send cash.

 If you need help to complete the form contact the local Citizens Advice Bureau.

-For general advice on Blue Badges contact the Blue Badge section.
+For general advice on Blue Badges call the Blue Badge section on 0131 561 5455.